Selmabouagina/Pneumonia-detection-based-on-X-ray-images/README.md

 ## Data
 The dataset consists of chest X-ray images categorized into 'Normal' and 'Pneumonia'.
 Images are split into training, validation, and test sets.
-Dataset Source: [Chest X-Ray (Pneumonia) with CNN] https://www.kaggle.com/code/hossamgalal68/chest-x-ray-pneumonia-with-cnn/data
+This dataset can be accessed from Kaggle at the following URL: (Chest X-Ray (Pneumonia) with CNN) [https://www.kaggle.com/code/hossamgalal68/chest-x-ray-pneumonia-with-cnn/data].

 ### Prerequisites
 - Python 3.x